-11 Trustees and officers insurance
+11 Trustees' and officers' insurance

-From 1 September 2018 the academy trust has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
+The academy trust has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
 This scheme protects trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business, and provides unlimited cover.
-It is not possible to quantify the trustees and officers indemnity element from the overall cost of the RPA scheme.
+It is not possible to quantify the trustees and officers' indemnity element from the overall cost of the RPA scheme.